stampedai/handbook/Onboarding Documents/Communication and Transparency.md

 #### Slack Names

 Slack names are an easy way to communicate where you are located and when you are away from your desk.
-If you are working from home, taking PTO, or sick, you should update your Slack last name to reflect name to reflect this.
+If you are working from home, taking PTO, or sick, you should update your Slack last name to reflect this.

 #### Slack Status